 About Cisco Wireless LAN Controllers

-Only Cisco can deliver key wireless innovations through custom-built access points that go beyond the 802.11ac wireless standard to provide radio-frequency excellence for high-density environments.
+Cisco promises to deliver key wireless innovations through custom-built access points that go beyond the Wi-Fi 6(802.11ax) wireless standard to provide radio-frequency excellence for high-density environments.

 Cisco Wireless LAN Controllers Competitors